yhiim/aws-devops-essential/README.md

 # AWS DevOps Essentials
 ### Note that this lab guide is meant for AWS Lab Accounts, please follow [this lab guide](https://github.com/awslabs/aws-devops-essential) if you are using your own AWS account
+### IMPORTANT: Please kindy read the section on Prerequisites - Lab Environment before starting the lab.

 ## An Introductory Workshop on CI/CD Practices